About the Painting

 With six endowed professorships, the Center’s focus includes the disciplines of Greek language and literature, history and culture, classical archaeology, art history, philosophy, politics, anthropology and Byzantine civilization and religion.
 Scholarly and artistic activities emphasize the diachronic range of Hellenism, and promote student enrichment through travel and university exchanges in Greece and Cyprus.

-History of Modern Hellenism: Tom Papademetriou, Ph.D., Executive Director of the Interdisciplinary Center for Hellenic Studies; Professor of History; Constantine and Georgiean Georgiou Endowed Professor of Greek History
+History of Modern Hellenism: Tom Papademetriou, Ph.D., Executive Director of the Pappas Center for Hellenic Studies; Professor of History; Constantine and Georgiean Georgiou Endowed Professor of Greek History

 Greek Art and Architecture: Amy Papalexandrou, Ph.D., Assistant Professor of Art History; George Constantine Georges and Sophia C. Georges Endowed Professor of Greek Art and Architecture

-Greek Culture: Katherine Panagakos, Ph.D., Classics Honor Society Advisor and Co-Advisor of Hellenic Heritage Society; Assistant Professor of Latin; AFGLC Endowed Professor of Greek Culture and Classics
+Greek Culture: Katherine Panagakos, Ph.D., Assistant Professor of Latin; AFGLC Endowed Professor of Greek Culture; Classics Honor Society Advisor and Co-Advisor of Hellenic Heritage Society

 Ancient Greek Philosophy: Lucio Privitello, Ph.D., Associate Professor of Philosophy & Religion; Petros and Despoina Tsantes Family Professor of Greek Philosophy

 Greek Language and Literature: David Roessel, Professor of Greek Language & Literature; Peter and Stella Yiannos Endowed Professor of Greek Language and Literature